Waffelo/yomama/README.md

 YOMAMA!
 ---
 Yomama is a fun open-source bot that can do many fun stuff that will entertain your server.
+This is my first coding project so it is pretty messy code.

 Prefix is __"yo mama "__